Introduction to the Major

 -

-Engage with political economy issues firsthand through study abroad.
+Engage with political economy issues firsthand through study abroad(link is external).

 -

-Complete a major paper or capstone project as part of an optional Senior Thesis.
+Complete a major paper or capstone project as part of an optional Senior Thesis(link is external).

 -